Summit secures $2.4 billion for COVID shots for poor countries

-GENEVA/ZURICH (Reuters) -Dozens of countries on Wednesday pledged nearly $2.4 billion to the COVAX vaccine-sharing plan to widen availability of COVID-19 shots to people in poorer nations who have so far come up short.
+GENEVA/ZURICH (Reuters) -Countries and private donors pledged nearly $2.4 billion on Wednesday to the COVAX vaccine-sharing plan, intended to make COVID-19 shots more available to people in poorer nations.

+The funds will allow COVAX to secure 1.8 billion fully subsidised doses for delivery to lower-income countries in 2021 and early 2022, enough to protect 30% of adults there, GAVI said in a statement.

-“We have taken a big step towards ‘one world protected’,” said Jose Manuel Barroso, GAVI vaccine alliance chairman.
+“We have taken a big step towards ‘one world protected’,” said Jose Manuel Barroso, GAVI chairman.
 The fresh funds brought total COVAX financing to $9.6 billion, he added.

 Japanese Prime Minister Yoshihide Suga, whose government pledged $800 million, called the result “an extremely significant and meaningful step” toward equitable vaccine access.

-The COVAX mechanism, which has distributed 77 million doses to 127 countries, aims to accelerate access to 1.8 billion vaccine doses, covering nearly 30% of poorer nations’ populations.
+The COVAX mechanism has distributed 77 million doses to 127 countries since February but has been stymied by India restricting exports of vaccines amid a major epidemic.

-United Nations Secretary General Antonio Guterres described the pledge drive as putting COVAX “on a war-footing to finance the fight”.

-Australian Prime Minister Scott Morrison said his country was giving a further $50 million to COVAX, upping his nation’s total donation to $130 million.
+Australian Prime Minister Scott Morrison said his country was giving a further A$50 million ($39 million) to COVAX.

+Philanthropist Bill Gates said: “High-income countries have reserved more vaccines than they need.
+So without compromising their own domestic vaccination efforts, these countries can be part of the effort to accelerate global vaccine access by sharing the excess doses.

+“I encourage these nations to be bold and commit as soon as possible to sharing over 1 billion doses in 2021 mostly through GAVI’s COVAX advance market commitment,” Gates said.

+The Bill and Melinda Gates Foundation later announced a $50 million commitment to COVAX.

-Canada, Sweden, Austria, Switzerland and Luxembourg were among other countries to announce new donations, while Spanish Prime Minister Sanchez, who pledged 15 million doses and 50 million euros ($61 million), said: “Only by leading by example we will be effective in preaching solidarity.”
+Canada, Sweden, France and Switzerland were among other countries to announce new donations.
+Spanish Prime Minister Pedro Sanchez, who pledged 15 million doses and 50 million euros ($61 million), said: “Only by leading by example we will be effective in preaching solidarity.”

-U.S. Vice President Kamala Harris referenced the United States’ $2 billion contribution this year and $2 billion earmarked for next year, but made no specific announcements on fresh U.S. funding.
+U.S. Vice President Kamala Harris referenced the United States’ $2 billion contribution this year and $2 billion earmarked for next year, but made no fresh announcements.

 “Of the 1.8 billion vaccines administered globally just 0.4% have been administered in low-income countries,” he said.
 “This is ethically, epidemiologically and economically unacceptable.”